jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 65 Resumption in processing of substantive application following suspension under section 64
 (1) An applicant granted a suspension under section 64(3) may request in writing to the EPA that the processing of the substantive application be resumed.
 (2) If a request is made under subsection (1), the panel convener or the panel must resume processing the substantive application.
-(3) The panel may decide under section 66(2)﻿(b) to resume processing the substantive application in the absence of a request under subsection (1).
+(3) The panel convener or the panel may decide under section 66(2)﻿(b) to resume processing the substantive application in the absence of a request under subsection (1).
 (4) If the panel convener or a panel resumes processing a substantive application under subsection (2) or (3), the EPA must give written notice of that fact, specifying the date on which the panel convener or the panel resumed processing, to the persons or groups notified of the suspension under section 64(4).
 (5) A person referred to in section 64(4)﻿(b) or (c) must resume processing the substantive application if they receive a notice under subsection (4).

 ### 66 Return of substantive application
 (1) This section applies if 50 working days have elapsed since the processing of a substantive application was suspended under section 64(3).
-(2) A panel must decide whether to—
-  (a) return the substantive application to the applicant; or (b) resume processing the application.
+(2) The panel convener or a panel must decide whether to— (a) return the substantive application to the applicant; or (b) resume processing the application.
 (3) The decision of the panel convener or a panel under this section must be notified in writing to—